e5k/LagTrack/README.md

 ## Input parameters

 ### DEM
-The DEM is automatically retrieved using the [readhgt](https://uk.mathworks.com/matlabcentral/fileexchange/36379-readhgt-import-download-nasa-srtm-data-files-hgt) function.
+The DEM is automatically retrieved using the how-convenient [readhgt](https://uk.mathworks.com/matlabcentral/fileexchange/36379-readhgt-import-download-nasa-srtm-data-files-hgt) function from F. Beauducel.
+SRTM3 tiles are retrieved.

 #### Download the DEM
 Using the GUI: